mollybrothers/sir_spreading/README.md

 Flowcell: FLO-MIN106 / Kit: SQK-LSK109 + EXP-NBD104 / N50: 11.3kb / Yield: 15.9Gb

 ## 210306_Ecology (have not called with megalodon yet)
-Accidentally did the experiment with JRY13140 (sir3-8 hmr-i∆) instead of JRY13141 (sir3-8-EcoGII hmr-i∆).
+Accidentally did the experiment with JRY13140 (_sir3-8, hmr-i∆_) instead of JRY13141 (_sir3-8-EcoGII, hmr-i∆_).
 So I am not analyzing it yet but could potentially use it as a (way overkill) negative control in the future.
 ### Strains:
 + JRY13140 (_sir3-8, hmr-i∆_) - 0min: barcode01
 + JRY13140 (_sir3-8, hmr-i∆_) - 15min: barcode02